On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Preliminaries

 \subsection{Relevant concepts from the theory of von Neumann algebras}

 In this subsection, we recall some basic definitions and results from the theory of von Neumann algebras that are relevant to our discussion.
-We also prove a non-commutative analogue of the notion of absolute continuity for finite measures (see Lemma \ref{lem:absolute_continuity}).
+We also prove non-commutative analogues of two results from basic measure theory (see Lemma \ref{lem:absolute_continuity}, Lemma \ref{lem:lebesgue-radon-nikodym}) that are crucial to our discussion.

+Let $\mathscr{M}$ be a von Neumann algebra acting on the Hilbert space $\mathscr{H}$.
+The set of projections in $\mathscr{M}$, partially ordered by the usual operator ordering, is a complete lattice.
+In other words, every family of projections $\{ E_i \}$ in $\mathscr{M}$ has a least upper bound, and a greatest lower bound, in $\mathscr{M}$.
+We denote the least upper bound by $\vee _i E_i$ and call it the {\it union} of the family $\{ E_i \}$.
+We denote the greatest lower bound by $\wedge _i E_i$ and call it the {\it intersection} of the family $\{E_i\}$.

+Two projections $E$ and $F$ in $\mathscr{M}$ are said to be {\it equivalent} (written $E \sim F$) when $V^*V = E$ and $VV^* = F$ for some $V \in \mathscr{M}$.
+We say that $E$ is {\it weaker} than $F$ (written $E \lesssim F$) when $E$ is equivalent to a subprojection of $F$.
+The reader may refer to \cite[Chapter 6]{kadison-ringrose2} for a detailed account of the comparison theory of projections.